 It convenes that we should avoid relying on our snap judgment in high-stress situations.
 Whenever you can, disengage instead, take a break and resume later.

 When people tell you why they did what they did, don’t listen.
 They are often fooling their own mind and coming up with what seems to make sense, not the real reasons.

 Beware of Feelings’ Misinterpretation

-Don’t take reactions to new products at face values: they need interpretation.
+Don’t take reactions to new products at face value: they need interpretation.
 A “I hate it” could easily mean “I’m so unfamiliar with it I can’t make sense of it (yet)”.